okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.12.0

-* Okta didn’t route SMS requests to the backup telephony providers through a round-robin distribution when a resend request is made to the Factors Verify endpoint (`/api/v1/users/${userId}/factors/${factorId}/verify`).
+* Okta didn’t route SMS requests to the backup telephony providers through a round-robin distribution when a resend request was made to the Factors Verify endpoint (`/api/v1/users/${userId}/factors/${factorId}/verify`).
 (OKTA-508973)

 * An admin role couldn’t be assigned to a user or group if the role was constrained to a group with group membership rules or to a group with more than 5000 members.
 (OKTA-546310)